xiaoxianyu-office/mm/Skills/Metaskills.md

-As seen in the [Skills] wiki page, itis possible to execute mechanics from a mob via the syntax
+As seen in the [Skills] wiki page, it is possible to execute mechanics from a mob via the syntax

 ```yaml
 - mechanic{argument=value} @[targeter] ~on[trigger] [health_modifier] [chance]